Partially revised September 21, 2022. This article is old and needs further revision and references.

 Frank van de Goot – Dutch pathologist that lead the forensics team.
 Video of Frank here.

 Feliciano Gonzalez – Local tour guide.
-Definitely knows more about the case than he claims.
 He said: “Those girls could’ve been saved, if the SINAPROC people knew how to do their jobs.”
 He was one of the last people to see the girls before they went missing.
 He searched the girl’s hostel room after they went missing, then later he notified the police of their disappearance.
 Claimed that he saw vultures circling the region.
 Discovered the remains very far north on the Serpent River.
 Owns a farm in Alto Romero.

 Henry Eliezer Gonzalez – First son of Feliciano Gonzalez.
 Potentially part of a youth gang.
-Frequents Bocas del Toro, where the two girls previously visited.
+Frequents Bocas del Toro, where the two girls previously visited, prior to their trip to Boquete.
 He was overheard while he was drunk, saying unusual things about his encounter with the two girls that day, prior to the girl’s hike.
 He’s known to be interested in foreign women, a smooth talker.
 A lot of people online discussed his possible involvement, although no evidence directly points to him.

 Chani Gonzalez – Second son of Feliciano Gonzalez.
 Potentially part of a youth gang.
 Not much is known about Chani.

-Osman Valenzuela – Disappeared only 3 days after the girls went missing.
+Osman Valenzuela (nickname Piki) – Disappeared only 3 days after the girls went missing.
 Osman was later found dead from drowning in the Chiriquisito River.
-Was potentially part of a youth gang.
+Was potentially part of a youth gang at one time.
 Later was discovered that he had met Kris and Lisanne.
-The “swimming” photo was discovered on his phone by police after his death.
 His body was found only 25 meters from the point where he was last seen.
 The river is located between the districts of Boquete and Gualaca.
+Rumors claim that there was no water found in his lungs and his body was found an an unnatural drowning position.
+To confuse matters further, in 2021 Betzaida Pittí confirmed that Osman had actually helped SINAPROC with the searches for Kris and Lisanne.
+Debunked: The “swimming” photo was discovered on his phone by police after his death (this is not true).

 Jose Manuel Murgas – Worked with Osman (mentioned above).
 Killed a year later (2015) in a hit and run collision.
 Was potentially part of a youth gang.
 After he died, Henry Eliezer Gonzalez (mentioned above) wrote on Facebook that Jose was his “Little soul brother”.
 His body was found on the side of the road near Boquete to Dolega, near the entrance to the Caldera district, in the Boquete district, in Chiriquí.